GDPR for charities: How charities in the UK can comply with GDPR

 Third Parties: Data Protection Officers

-A DPO is an independent specialist who is in charge of supervising an organisation's data protection practises.
+A DPO is an independent specialist who is in charge of supervising an organization's data protection practices.

-If you are a public authority or organisation that regularly and systematically monitors data subjects, or if you process special categories of personal data on a large scale, you must designate one.
+If you are a public authority or organization that regularly and systematically monitors data subjects, or if you process special categories of personal data on a large scale, you must designate one.

 Many experts suggest appointing a DPO because of the various advantages it may bring, such as the capacity to interact efficiently and compliantly with data subjects and supervisory authorities.